momozor/Neurolandia-Catalyst/README.md

 Testing
 -------
 Neurolandia::Catalyst (NC) development sees automated testing as one of the most important practice for a better quality software.
+Getting test coverage over 60% is a priority.

-1. First, migrate the schema by running the ./script/neurolandia_catalyst_migrate.pl script
+1. First, migrate the default database, schema and model by running the `./script/neurolandia_catalyst_migration.pl --migrate` (requires sqlite3 binary)
+    - If you want to run the migration with carton, just add `--use_carton` flag as the script argument.

-2. Run ./script/neurolandia_catalyst_test_more.pl to run the tests *after* you ran the migration script
+2. Run `./script/neurolandia_catalyst_test_more.pl` to run the tests *after* you ran the migration script
-    - If you want to run the tests with Carton, just add `--use_carton` flag to the script.
+    - Just like the migration script above, add `--use_carton` to run tests with carton.

 Local Server
 ------------